 A Brief History of Trusts

-- Trusts developed in feudal England as a legal mechanism for protecting assets and financial planning.
+• Trusts developed in feudal England as a legal mechanism for protecting assets and financial planning.

-- The feudal doctrine of seisin (which recognised the concept of legal ownership of land) acknowledged the feoffee (the holder or trustee) as having legal ownership of the land, but did not recognise the equitable interest of the cestuis que use (the beneficiary for whom the land was held)
+• The feudal doctrine of seisin (which recognised the concept of legal ownership of land) acknowledged the feoffee (the holder or trustee) as having legal ownership of the land, but did not recognise the equitable interest of the cestuis que use (the beneficiary for whom the land was held)

-- Following the Norman invasion of England in 1066, the English legal system underwent significant development and crystallisation.
+• Following the Norman invasion of England in 1066, the English legal system underwent significant development and crystallisation.
 This was achieved through the introduction of a ‘circuit system’ whereby the King’s judges travelled throughout the country and moulded the various local customs into a coherent system of law which would apply to the country as a whole.
 This new system was called the common law.
 Judges further developed the English common law through precedent over the next 300 years.

-- During the Fourteenth Century it became the prevailing practice of landowners in England to ensure that legal title to their land was held by others (in a trust relationship).
+• During the Fourteenth Century it became the prevailing practice of landowners in England to ensure that legal title to their land was held by others (in a trust relationship).
 The purpose of this was to split the legal and beneficial ownership of land between persons.
 Trusts were a popular device to avoid feudal dues or financial obligations that were payable by a tenant to his lord and to the King.
 In the Sixteenth Century, King Henry VIII and Parliament attempted to deal with this form of tax avoidance by passing the Statute of Uses[1] in 1535.

-- The influence of the Court of Chancery was finally recognised in the Earl of Oxford’s Case[2]. where the court held that to the extent which the principles of common law and equity conflicted, equity prevailed giving equity significant standing in law.
+• The influence of the Court of Chancery was finally recognised in the Earl of Oxford’s Case[2]. where the court held that to the extent which the principles of common law and equity conflicted, equity prevailed giving equity significant standing in law.

 Modern Trust Law

-- Trusts have remained a prominent feature of the law.
+• Trusts have remained a prominent feature of the law.
 Australian trust law stems from this English history and has developed its own doctrines, rules, and peculiarities that practitioners ought to be familiar with.
 In this paper I will address some of the prominent features of Australian trust law.

 A Trust or not a Trust

-- No trust will be valid unless the ‘three certainties” exist[3].
+• No trust will be valid unless the ‘three certainties” exist[3].
 The three certainties are:

-- Certainty of Intention;
+• Certainty of Intention;

-- Certainty of Subject; and
+• Certainty of Subject; and

-- Certainty of Object;
+• Certainty of Object;

 Certainty of Intention

-- You cannot create a trust by mistake, you must intend to create it.
+• You cannot create a trust by mistake, you must intend to create it.
 A lack of clear intention can result in a trust never coming into existence.

-- A common failure to create a trust occurs in the context of Wills where the testator says words such as ‘I hope that’, ‘I would like that’, ‘I trust that.
+• A common failure to create a trust occurs in the context of Wills where the testator says words such as ‘I hope that’, ‘I would like that’, ‘I trust that.
 These phrases express a desire, wish or hope that some part of their estate will benefit a particular beneficiary, however they often do not expressly direct that a trust is to be created.
 These phrases are called words of precaution or precatory words, their use will enliven doubt about the testator’s certainty of intention:

-- before 1871 the Court of Chancery gave phrases like these the benefit of the doubt and held that they did constitute a valid trust;
+• before 1871 the Court of Chancery gave phrases like these the benefit of the doubt and held that they did constitute a valid trust;

-- this approach diverged significantly in the case of Lambe v Eames[4] .
-In this case the testator gave his estate to his widow “to be at her disposal in any way she thinks best for the benefit of herself and her family”[5].
+• this approach diverged significantly in the case of Lambe v Eames[4] .
+In this case the testator gave his estate to his widow “to be at her disposal in any way she thinks best for the benefit of herself and her family[5].
 It was held that these words did not create a valid trust in favour of the widow’s family and instead passed the deceased’s estate to his widow absolutely;

-- in Re Adams and the Kensington Vestry[6] a gift was made “in full confidence that she will do what is right as to the disposal thereof between my children either in her lifetime or by will after her decease.”[7]
+• in Re Adams and the Kensington Vestry[6] a gift was made “in full confidence that she will do what is right as to the disposal thereof between my children either in her lifetime or by will after her decease.”[7]
 In this case the courts affirmed the view in Lambe[8] and similarly held that the words did not give rise to a trust at law.

 Sham Trusts

-- In some cases, a Settlor will create a trust that is intended to fail.
+• In some cases, a Settlor will create a trust that is intended to fail.
 These are called sham trusts and their purpose is to revert ownership of property, purportedly transferred to the trustee, back to the settlor for the purposes of defeating some creditor from claiming possession of the trust property.
 The parties to the sham trust will represent to the world that a valid trust exists but knowing that the settlor wishes to retain full control of the assets including the legal and equitable ownership of the trust fund.
 Once the sham is detected the property will revert back to the settlor of the trust.

 Certainty of Subject

-- The property which constitutes the subject matter of the trust must be certain, that is clearly described and identifiable (or reasonably capable of being ascertained).
+• The property which constitutes the subject matter of the trust must be certain, that is clearly described and identifiable (or reasonably capable of being ascertained).

-- Usually the property of a trust will consist of some material thing, such as a wedding ring or real property, however trust property may also include other types of property such as an equitable interest or a chose in action.
+• Usually the property of a trust will consist of some material thing, such as a wedding ring or real property, however trust property may also include other types of property such as an equitable interest or a chose in action.

-- It was held in Don King Inc v Warren[9] that property such as contracts involving personal skills could be the subject of a trust:
+• It was held in Don King Inc v Warren[9] that property such as contracts involving personal skills could be the subject of a trust:

-- “in principle I can see no objection to a party to contracts involving skill and confidence or containing non-assignment provisions from becoming trustee of the benefit of being the contracting party as well as the benefit of the rights conferred.
+• “in principle I can see no objection to a party to contracts involving skill and confidence or containing non-assignment provisions from becoming trustee of the benefit of being the contracting party as well as the benefit of the rights conferred.
 I can see no reason why the law should limit the parties…”

-- The subject of a trust can be wide and varied, however normally it will be a sum of money which will establish the trust, such as $10 or $100.
+• The subject of a trust can be wide and varied, however normally it will be a sum of money which will establish the trust, such as $10 or $100.

-- The subject of the trust must be specific:
+• The subject of the trust must be specific:

-- it was held in Palmer v Simmonds[10] that the expression “the bulk of my estate” was too uncertain;
+• it was held in Palmer v Simmonds[10] that the expression “the bulk of my estate” was too uncertain;

-- Sprange v Barnard[11] considered certainty of subject where a testatrix left a sum of £300 for in the first instance her husband, and subsequently upon his death, the remainder of that sum to several beneficiaries.
+• Sprange v Barnard[11] considered certainty of subject where a testatrix left a sum of £300 for in the first instance her husband, and subsequently upon his death, the remainder of that sum to several beneficiaries.
 It was held that no trust arose, and the husband would become the sole beneficiary of the entire amount.
 The court held that the language used in the Testatrix’s Will indicated the making of a gift to the husband and not an intention to bind the husband to hold the sum as trustee for the benefit of any others;

-- in Re Golay’s Will trusts[12] the testator directed that his executors were to provide a “reasonable income” to a beneficiary.
+• in Re Golay’s Will trusts[12] the testator directed that his executors were to provide a “reasonable income” to a beneficiary.
 The court held this was sufficient certainty to create a trust.

 Certainty of Object

-- Depending on the nature of the trust the certainty of objects requirement will vary:
+• Depending on the nature of the trust the certainty of objects requirement will vary:

-- For fixed trusts, where the trustee would usually have Bare Powers the beneficiaries must satisfy the List Certainty Rule.
+• For fixed trusts, where the trustee would usually have Bare Powers the beneficiaries must satisfy the List Certainty Rule.

-- For a discretionary trust where the trustee is likely to have Trust Powers the objects of a trust must satisfy the Criterion Certainty Rule, Loose Class or Administrative Workability requirements.
+• For a discretionary trust where the trustee is likely to have Trust Powers the objects of a trust must satisfy the Criterion Certainty Rule, Loose Class or Administrative Workability requirements.

-- Charitable trusts are subject to a different standard of certainty I will not delve into here.
+• Charitable trusts are subject to a different standard of certainty I will not delve into here.

-- The certainty requirement for Bare Powers is more severe than for Trust Powers:
+• The certainty requirement for Bare Powers is more severe than for Trust Powers:

-- in Re Gestetner[13] Harman J indicated that for Bare Powers it is sufficient for the trustee to be able to compile a list of all of the beneficiaries of a class of objects.
+• in Re Gestetner[13] Harman J indicated that for Bare Powers it is sufficient for the trustee to be able to compile a list of all of the beneficiaries of a class of objects.
 This has been referred to as List Certainty and Criterion Certainty;

-- in the landmark case of Inland Revenue Commissioner v Broadway Cottages Trust[14] the courts held that: “the trustee should know, or be able to ascertain, all the objects from which he was enjoined to select by the terms of the trust”;
+• in the landmark case of Inland Revenue Commissioner v Broadway Cottages Trust[14] the courts held that: “the trustee should know, or be able to ascertain, all the objects from which he was enjoined to select by the terms of the trust”;

-- in the case of McPhail v Doulton[15], Lord Wilberforce diverged from the List Certainty Rule and widened the test for Trust Powers to an “is or is not” test.
+• in the case of McPhail v Doulton[15], Lord Wilberforce diverged from the List Certainty Rule and widened the test for Trust Powers to an “is or is not” test.
 Lord Wilberforce considered whether it “can it be said with certainty that any given individual is or is not a member of the class”[16]:

-- the “is or is not” test may result in the list of potential beneficiaries being extremely wide.
+• the “is or is not” test may result in the list of potential beneficiaries being extremely wide.
 Accordingly, Lord Wilberforce placed a limit on the extent of the class of beneficiaries by saying that a class could not be so large such that it would become “administratively unworkable”.
 It is not clear when a class of potential beneficiaries would become so large as to become administratively unworkable.
 Lord Wilberforce posited this sentiment in McPhail[17] said:

-- “There may be a… case where the meaning of the words used is clear but the definition of beneficiaries is so hopelessly wide as not to form anything like a class so that the trust is administratively unworkable or in Lord Eldon LC’s words one that cannot be executed… I hesitate to give examples for they may prejudice future cases, but perhaps “all the residents of Greater London” will serve.
+• “There may be a… case where the meaning of the words used is clear but the definition of beneficiaries is so hopelessly wide as not to form anything like a class so that the trust is administratively unworkable or in Lord Eldon LC’s words one that cannot be executed… I hesitate to give examples for they may prejudice future cases, but perhaps “all the residents of Greater London” will serve.
 I do not think that a discretionary trust for “relatives” even of a living person falls within this category”[18].

-- in Re Manistry’s Settlement Templeman J suggested that a power to benefit ‘residents of Greater London’ is void as being capricious “because the terms of the power negative any sensible intention on the part of the settlor”[19].
+• in Re Manistry’s Settlement Templeman J suggested that a power to benefit ‘residents of Greater London’ is void as being capricious “because the terms of the power negative any sensible intention on the part of the settlor[19].
 There is no clear understanding of how the test in McPhail is to apply.
 Perhaps, it is when the class is so large that a trustee is unable to contemplate the class of potential beneficiaries in a single instance or begin to come to a method of distributing among such a class that the “administratively unworkable” test would apply. ’.

 Everything Must end – the Rule Against Perpetuities

-- Perpetuities laws apply in Australia and limit the period by the which interests in property of a trust must vest in a beneficiary of the trust.
+• Perpetuities laws apply in Australia and limit the period by the which interests in property of a trust must vest in a beneficiary of the trust.
 At common law, the modern Rule against Perpetuities provides that an interest in real or personal property is void if it vests later than 21 years after the death of a life in being.
 The referable life in being must have been alive at the date of the creation of the trust.
 All jurisdictions except South Australia have a Rule Against Perpetuities, with the limitation being shortened from a life in being plus 21 years to 80 years

-- The common law principle of the rule against perpetuities was set out in Re Thompson
+• The common law principle of the rule against perpetuities was set out in Re Thompson

-- “A grant or other limitation of any estate or interest to take effect in possession or enjoyment at a future time, and which is not, from the time of its creation, a vested estate or interest, will be void ab initio if, at the time when the limitation takes effect, there is a possibility that the estate or interest limited will not vest within the period of a life or lives then in being, or within a further period of twenty-one years thereafter” [20].
+• “A grant or other limitation of any estate or interest to take effect in possession or enjoyment at a future time, and which is not, from the time of its creation, a vested estate or interest, will be void ab initio if, at the time when the limitation takes effect, there is a possibility that the estate or interest limited will not vest within the period of a life or lives then in being, or within a further period of twenty-one years thereafter” [20].

-- Selecting one person who was not going to die in a short time is not a simple task.
+• Selecting one person who was not going to die in a short time is not a simple task.
 Needless to say, selecting a person who dies shortly after the creation of the trust is less than ideal.
 To alleviate the difficulty a drafting device was adopted where the person selected would be the last survivor of all the lineal descendants of the Monarch, living at the date when the instrument creating the future estate or interest commenced.
 Twenty-five years after the death of Queen Victoria she had about 120 lineal descendants.

-- South Australia has abolished the Rule Against Perpetuities, practitioners should take care when dealing with older trusts that have real property in multiple jurisdictions.
+• South Australia has abolished the Rule Against Perpetuities, practitioners should take care when dealing with older trusts that have real property in multiple jurisdictions.
 The Rule Against Perpetuities is not one that is often at the forefront of a practitioner’s mind, but there will be occasions when proper attention will prevent an unfortunate circumstance.

-- In South Australia, the Attorney General is empowered to vest a trust which has been in existence for an excessive period.
+• In South Australia, the Attorney General is empowered to vest a trust which has been in existence for an excessive period.

 ROLES OF A TRUST